mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 enterprise: true
 ---

-This section automatically upgrades your Kommander cluster and all its Platform Applications to the latest versions.
-Kommander is installed on your Management cluster and upgrading it must be the first step you take when upgrading DKP, as it will prevent compatibility issues.
+This section describes how to upgrade your Kommander cluster and all its Platform Applications to the latest versions.
+Kommander is installed on your Management cluster and upgrading it must be the first step you take when upgrading DKP, to prevent compatibility issues.

 <p class="message--note"><strong>NOTE: </strong>It is important that you upgrade Kommander before upgrading Konvoy and Kubernetes.
 Kommander 2.1 does not support Kubernetes 1.22, and upgrading Kubernetes to 1.22 will be part of the Konvoy upgrade.</p>